vedgy/venturous/README.md

 actually parts of one composition.
 For example parts of classical music compositions (movements) are often distributed as separate tracks.
 It is usually desirable to listen to movements in succession and in a proper order.
+Venturous also features playback history, which allows user to identify previously played items and play them again.

 ## Build requirements